rocky-linux/documentation/docs/guides/file_sharing/glusterfs.md

 File is already there.

 Upon connection, the glusterfs client receives a list of nodes it can address, which explains the transparent switchover we just witnessed.

+## Conclusions

+While there are no current repositories, using the archived repositories that CentOS had for GlusterFS will still work.
+As outlined, GlusterFS is pretty easy to install and maintain.
+Using the command line tools is a pretty straight forward process.
+GlusterFS will help with creating and maintaining high-availability clusters for data storage and redundancy.
+You can find more information on GlusterFS and tool usage from the [official documentation pages.](https://docs.gluster.org/en/latest/)